 The Escape Game is a fun and unique experience that allows you to use your grey cells in collaboration with family, friends, or other players to uncover clues, solve puzzles and complete a mission.

-It’s 60 minutes of excitement and you can choose from five different missions: Gold Rush, Prison Break, The Heist, Special Ops, and Mission: Mars.
+It’s 60 minutes of excitement and you can choose from five missions: Gold Rush, Prison Break, The Heist, Special Ops, and Mission: Mars.

 The Escape Games is a fun, hands-on experience and a race against the clock as you test your teamwork and puzzle-solving skills.